Dkramaro/CRO-Djinn/IDEMPOTENCY_IMPLEMENTATION.md

 # Idempotency Implementation - Fixing Duplicate API Calls

-This document describes the architectural changes implemented to fix the duplicate API call issue in the CRO Genie extension.
+This document describes the architectural changes implemented to fix the duplicate API call issue in the CRO Djinn extension.

 ## Problem